 Now that we've explained the basic concept of quadrangles in geometry, let's scroll down to work on specific geometry problems relating to this topic.

-The triangle midsegment theorem states that the line connecting the midpoints of two sides of a triangle, called the midsegment, is parallel to the third side, and its length is equal to half the … [Read more...] about Trapezoid Midsegment Theorem
+The Trapezoid Midsegment Theorem states that a line segment connecting the midpoints of the legs of the trapezoid is parallel to the bases, and equal to half their sum.
+Here, we'll prove the … [Read more...] about Converse of the Trapezoid Midsegment Theorem